AbhijitSarode/FunWith-Web/README.md

 This project is inspired by a chrome experiment [pat-a-tap](https://patatap.com).
 The goal of this project is to learn integrating and using 3rd party libraries in the project.
 This project uses [paper.js](http://paperjs.org) and [howler.js](https://howlerjs.com)

 ### [Project 7: Email List](https://github.com/AbhijitSarode/FunWith-Web/tree/main/Projects/7%20Email%20List)
-This project is basically a subscription form to sign users for an email newsletters.
-The goal of this project is to learn about API, JSON parsing, network requests[Mailchimp API](https://mailchimp.com/developer/)
+This project is basically a subscription form to sign up users for an email newsletters.
+The goal of this project is to learn about API, JSON parsing, network requests.
+For this prject [Mailchimp API](https://mailchimp.com/developer/) is used to create and manage users

 # Challenges